 Along with showing proof of ownership, a car title also lets you know if a vehicle is damaged or is defective.
 If you’re shopping for a used car, you may come across a vehicle with a salvage title.
-What does that mean and should you avoid a salvage title vehicle?
-We help you make that important decision.
+And in the wake of Hurricane Ida, thousands of flood-damaged cars are expected to enter the market.
+What does that mean and should you avoid salvage title and flood-damaged vehicles?
+We have the answers.

 If a car has a salvage title, it means that the vehicle has sustained significant damage and has been deemed a total loss by an insurance company.
 That most likely means that the vehicle was in a major accident, and the cost to repair the vehicle exceeds what it’s worth.
 In that case, the insurance company will pay out a damaged vehicle claim for the value of the car to its owner and take possession of the vehicle.

 After the car gets towed to an impound lot owned by the insurance company, it's sent to a salvage auction house specializing in cars that have suffered an untimely demise.
 The car is most often bought by a junkyard and its parts are used for scrap metal or to repair other vehicles.
 Or, if the damage isn’t too significant, an auto body shop may repair and resurrect the car.
 If the once salvaged car passes inspection, it will be resold with a rebuilt title.
 (Check out our What is a Rebuilt Title Guide to learn more.)
 Lastly, a dealer may choose to sell the car as is in hopes that it will attract a buyer who is willing and able to repair it.